Basing your yacht in the BVI

 Just as if you were opening a shop, boutique or restaurant ashore somewhere, no one may operate a commercial recreational vessel in BVI waters without first obtaining a license.

-You don't have to flag your vessel in the BVI to base here, but if you do decide to the following is a good link http://boatregistrationbvi.com/#why_register_boat_bvi
+You don't have to flag your vessel in the BVI to base here, but if you decide to Trident Trust can assist.
+They are also able to advise on the benefits of forming a company.

 Business trade Licenses are renewed annually in January

 Small Commercial Vessel Certificate

 In February 2004 the BVI passed the THE MERCHANT SHIPPING (SAFETY OF SMALL COMMERCIAL SAILING AND MOTOR VESSELS) REGULATIONS.
 Any vessel chartering in BVI waters, whether the yacht is BVI based or foreign-based, is expected to be compliant with the MCA Blue or Yellow Code, or the MGN280 which supersedes the former.
 The codes are concerned with the construction of a vessel, its machinery, equipment and stability, and the correct and safe operation of the vessel.

 The “Blue Code” relates to passenger (non-cargo) sailing yachts less than 24 metres long and carrying 12 or less passengers.